-Factory Description Parameters Additional dependencies StandardFilterFacto æremove dots from acronyms and 's from words none none LowerCaseFilterFact drowercases all words none none StopFilterFactory Remove words (tokens) matching a list of stop words рошио none SnowballPorterFilte to it's root in a given language. (eg. protect, protects, protects, Finnish, French, German, Italian, Norwegian, Portuguese, Russian, lucene-snowball ISOLatin1AccentFilt Removeryaccents for languages like French none none PhoneticFilterFacto encoder: One of DoubleMetaphone, Metaphone, Soundex or RefinedSoundex inject: true will add tokens to the stream, false will replace the existing token maxCodeLength: sets the maximum length of the code to be commons-codec generated.
-Supported only for Metaphone
+Factory Description Parameters Additional dependencies StandardFilterFacto æremove dots from acronyms and 's from words none solr-core LowerCaseFilterFact drowercases all words none solr-core StopFilterFactory Remove words (tokens) matching a list of stop words ' ' solr-core

+Factory Description Parameters Additional dependencies SnowballPorterFilte to it's root in a given language. (eg. protect, protects, protection share the Norwegian, Portuguese, Russian, solr-core ISOLatin1AccentFilt Removeryaccents for languages like French none solr-core PhoneticFilterFacto দুগ্রserts phonetically similar tokens into the token stream encoder: One of DoubleMetaphone, Metaphone, Soundex or RefinedSoundex inject: true will add tokens to the stream, false will replace the existing token maxCodeLength: sets the maximum length of the code to be generated.
+Supported only for Metaphone and DoubleMetaphone encodings solr-core and commons-codec CollationKeyFilterF IndexableBinaryStri country, variant, Kstyrength, decomposition See Lucene's to allow it to be stored as an index term. javadocs for more info